CluedIn-io/CluedIn.Documentation/docs/030-administration/010-user-management.md

 ## Add user

-You can add users to CluedIn in one of the following ways:
+Users can be added to CluedIn in one of the following ways:

 - [By the user's email address](#add-user-by-email-address)